Billmate/QvicklyDocumentation/Writerside/topics/PortalAPI-Invoices-Filters.md

 ## creditCheckDenied

+Search for invoices that has been denied by a credit check.

 | Property          | Required | Default value | Description                                    |
 |-------------------|----------|---------------|------------------------------------------------|
 | creditCheckDenied | No       | 1             | Activate this filter.
 (1 = activate, 0 = skip) |